top of page

 Despite the sparse vegetation on the bench, tucked beside a rock, we found this 3-inch-tall fishhook cactus, its bristling spines protecting a single bright red fruit.
 It’s one of the desert’s smallest but most stubborn survivors.

-I had never seen a beavertail cactus with pads so wrinkled and ribbed.
+I have never seen a beavertail cactus with pads so wrinkled and ribbed.
 This unusual appearance is due to drought stress and severe desiccation from growing on the exposed bench.
-For comparison, the plant on the left, located in a nearby gully, displays the typical, fuller pads of a healthy beavertail.
+For comparison, the plant in the second photo that grows in the wash rather than the bench, displays the typical, full pads of a healthy beavertail.

 View From the Bench: Where A Pattern Emerges

 Benches are defined by their steep borders that provide sweeping views of the landscape.
-From this vantage point, the earlier chaos settles into structure.
-From here, the landscape reveals a clear, ordered pattern: alternating red hills and white bands extending horizontally across the terrain.
-What geological process created this?
+From this vantage point, the earlier chaos we observed in the wash settles into structure as the landscape reveals a clear, ordered pattern: alternating red hills and white bands extending across the terrain.
+Let’s take a closer look at the processes that create the canyon’s striking color patterns.

 Why Are the Mecca Hills Striped?